celluloid/celluloid/README.md

 Usage
 -----

-To use Celluloid, define a normal Ruby class that includes Celluloid
+To use Celluloid, define a normal Ruby class that includes Celluloid:

     class Sheen
       include Celluloid